fuderis/rs-chromedriver-api/README.md

 # Chromedriver API (auto clicker)

-## Introduction:
+This API is designed to interact with the [google chromedriver](https://developer.chrome.com/docs/chromedriver/downloads).

-This API is designed for interacting with chromedriver (browser auto clicker).
+This is useful to create browser-based parsers or autoclickers.

 ## Examples: